VictorCovalski/exehda-sa/README.md

 scalability (docker-stack-vertical.yml) - SmartLogger-A with two nodes (A-1 and A-2) and SmartLogger-B only forwarding events.

+autonomy - SmartLogger-B and Collector-B with all modules enabled.

-Each case study is working with the generator logstash plugin.
+Each case study is working with the generator logstash plugin, except the autonomy which will generate firewall events when detecting an attempt to access a blocked port.

 If desired, the user can enable the http logstash input plugin and adjust the ports mapping through docker-stack.yml to ingest desired events.